jlsnow301/tutorials/README.md

 This is a collection of work done in various programming languages.

 Some of these were homework assignments.
+Others were tutorials